 Here's the example:

-This is because the "No sooner than..." setting hinges on individual "last contacted" dates for each prospect.
-Rather than selecting one collective date for sending the follow-ups, the app makes sure all prospects get them in the relevant time frames, so exactly following the "no-sooner-than" clause for each prospect.
+This is because the "No sooner than..." setting is based on individual "last contacted" dates for each prospect.
+Rather than selecting one date for sending the follow-ups, the app makes sure all prospects get them in the relevant time frames, so exactly following the "no-sooner-than" clause for each prospect.

 These dates may vary significantly (by two weeks, as one example) in campaigns with large (several hundred) and very large (above one thousand) prospects bases.

 Some of your prospects will get your opening emails in the first week (over the next few days since the start of the campaign), but some might get it in the second week or the following one, and the follow-up schedules will shift accordingly for these prospects.

 Here's what you need to do to know when the remaining follow-ups will be due for sending: